Zaperex/scaffolder-backend-module-azure-pipelines/dist-dynamic/README.md

 yarn add --cwd packages/backend @parfuemerie-douglas/scaffolder-backend-module-azure-pipelines
 ```

-### Installing in the legacy backend system

-Install the actions (you can check the
+Configure the actions (you can check the
 [docs](https://backstage.io/docs/features/software-templates/writing-custom-actions#registering-custom-actions)
 to see all options):